orbat-mapper/orbat-mapper/docs/guide/import-data.md

 Map.army uses letter based MILSTD 2525C/APP6-C symbol codes.
 ORBAT Mapper will try its best to convert them to 2525D/APP6-D, but this process may fail for some symbols.
 :::

+## Spatial Illusions ORBAT Builder

+[Spatial Illusions ORBAT Builder](https://www.spatialillusions.com/unitgenerator2/) is a tool for creating military symbols and ORBATs.
+The tool supports exporting of ORBATs in a simple JSON format that is supported by ORBAT Mapper.